sincebyte/neo-emacs/README.md

 1.  小鹤音形

-    [小鹤音形](https://www.flypy.com/) was a wonderful input method, with it ew could touch typing totally.
+    [小鹤音形](https://www.flypy.com/) was a wonderful input method, with it we could touch typing totally.
 The config file located here [flypy-rime-config](https://github.com/vanniuner/neo-emacs/tree/master/neoemacs/rime-config) provided two input method configuration.
 You need unzip them to `rime-user-data-dir` , and config the priority for candidate by `flypy_top.txt` .

 2. Key-binding